sandrarawat/junit-test-java/README.md

 # JUnit Insurance Program

-This Java program contains an Insurance program that is refactored to run an efficient JUnit Test suite.
+This Java program contains an Insurance program that is refactored and encapsulated to run an efficient JUnit Test suite.

 ## Classes and Test Classes